-To prepare for social work, students take courses in psychology, sociology, and biology; study of social and cultural diversity, especially relative to race, ethnicity, gender, sexual orientation, class, and geographic location, is required.
-Students in good standing who have completed prerequisite courses make application to the program and are formally notified of admission during the junior year (see the St. Olaf College Academic Catalog and Social Work Program Manual).
+To prepare for social work, students take courses in psychology, sociology, and biology.
+Study of social and cultural diversity, especially relative to race, ethnicity, gender, sexual orientation, class, and geographic location, is required.
+Students in good standing who have completed prerequisite courses make application to the program and are formally notified of admission during the junior year (see the St. Olaf College Academic Catalog and Social Work Program Manual Student Handbook).
 The program welcomes transfer students who come into the program prior to the beginning of the junior year and is pleased to include non-traditional students returning to college.
-Students must maintain a G.P.A. of 2.0 and receive grades of “C” or higher in major courses to remain in the program.
+Students are expected to maintain a G.P.A. of 2.0 and receive grades of “C” or higher in major courses to remain in the program.

 Celebration of Diversity

 Social workers are diverse themselves and serve diverse clients, so the program actively seeks and encourages students from diverse backgrounds to consider a Social Work major.
-Social Work faculty and staff encourage diversity at St. Olaf and in the program by working with Admissions, Student Support Services, Upward Bound, Multicultural Affairs and Community Outreach (MACO), Gay, Lesbian, or Whatever (GLOW!), and the International, Domestic, and Off-Campus Studies department.
-The program does not discriminate on the basis of race, gender, ethnicity, culture, class, religion, national origin, age, physical or mental ability, political orientation, sexual orientation, public assistance status or geographic location.
+Social Work faculty and staff encourage diversity at St. Olaf and in the program by working with Admissions, Student Support Services, Upward Bound, Multicultural Affairs, Gay, Lesbian, or Whatever (GLOW!), and the International and Off-Campus Studies department.
+The program does not discriminate on the basis of age, class, color, culture, disability, ethnicity, gender, gender identity and expression, immigration status, political ideology, race, religion, sex, and sexual orientation.

 International Study Opportunities